1st Rome Junior Finance Conference

-4th Rome Junior Conference on Macroeconomics
+5th Rome Conference on Macroeconomics

 CSEF-EIEF-SITE Conference on Finance and Labor

-This conference is funded by two ERC Advanced Grants, respectively awarded to Claudio Michelacci for research on Estimation of General Equilibrium Labor Market Search Models (no. 293692 – ESEMO) and to Marco Pagano for research on Finance and Labor (no. 295709 – FINLAB).
+This conference is funded by two ERC Advanced Grants, respectively awarded to Claudio Michelacci for research on “Estimation of General Equilibrium Labor Market Search Models” (no. 293692 – ESEMO), and to Marco Pagano for research on “Finance and Labor” (no. 295709 – FINLAB).

-Related conferences were organized by CSEF in 2013 (1st CSEF Conference on Finance and Labor) and SITE in 2014 (Session 9: Interrelations between Financial and Labor Markets).
+Related conferences were organized by CSEF in 2013, SITE in 2014 and EIEF in 2015.